Agentic AI Governance Operating Model One-Pager

 A better result does not mean OpenClaw is safe.
 It means obvious governance blockers are less severe.
 Technical risk, misuse risk, and operational drift still need active control.

 The missing value is policy, procedure, agentic governance, evidence, executive reporting, and implementation discipline.
-That sits in ACT Tier 2, not in a free screening tool.
+That sits in AI Controls Professional, ing tool.

-See the paid implementation system for policy, evidence, and executive reporting.
+See the full implementation evidence pack for policy, evidence, and executive reporting.

-Use the broader governance checklist alongside this readiness screen.
+Use the broader governance checklist alongside this readiness assessment.

 Read the wider governance framing behind the control model.